andrewjbashford/GalvanizeCapstone/README.md

     - What is the relationship between album scores for an artist and the album scores of artists that reviewers associate with an artist within a review

-## Anticipate Hurdles and Scope of Project
+## Anticipated Hurdles and Scope of Project

 How to handle reissues?
 Pitchfork often reviews reissues of notable albums as a chance to update album scores while incorporating the artists’ longevity.
 These reviews should be removed from the corpus when evaluating Pitchfork’s treatments of new music.